Climate and Nature Bill: 2021–2022 session: Bill 61

+2022–2023 session

 HL Bill 13

-In the 2022–2023 session, the bill was introduced in the House of Lords by Lord Redesdale (Lib Dem), who was drawn 8 of 25 in the private members' bill ballot.
+In the 2022–2023 session, the bill was introduced in the House of Lords by Lord Redesdale (then, Lib Dem), who was drawn 8 of 25 in the private members' bill ballot.
 Its first reading took place on 25 May 2022 and its second reading was on 15 July 2022.

 At its second reading, Peers from across the House spoke in favour, including Baroness Hooper (Conservative), Baroness Boycott and Lord Green (Crossbenchers), the Lord Bishop of St Albans, Baroness Bennett (Green) and Lord Teverson (Lib Dem).
-Reflecting cross-party support for stronger action, Peers stressed the "interconnected climate and ecological crises"—though some raised concerns about methane targets and food security.
+Reflecting cross party support for stronger action, Peers stressed the "interconnected climate and ecological crises"—though some raised concerns about methane targets and food security.

 The Conservative Government, via Baroness Bloomfield, resisted the bill, citing the UK's existing frameworks like the Climate Change Act and Environment Act.
 During the debate, Labour's Frontbench spokesperson, Baroness Blake, said:Given the [Conservative] Government's stated ambition ahead of the COP15 biodiversity summit to halt and reverse biodiversity loss by 2030—a target reflected in this bill—what plans does the Government have, before the Montreal summit, to align domestic policy with international ambition?
 Surely the Government can do better than simply halting nature's decline?
-Could the Minister explain why it is seemingly good enough to call on other nations to restore nature while, at home, we are satisfied with managing its decline?At committee stage on 18 November 2022, Lord Redesdale amended the bill to focus on its nature objectives in light of the Global Biodiversity Framework to be agreed at COP15—for the Parties, including the UK—to halt and reverse nature loss by 2030.
-The revised Ecology Bill proposed a duty on the Secretary of State to reverse the UK's contribution to nature degradation by 2030—boosting species, habitats and ecosystems’ health against a 2020 baseline—in order to align with Britain's UN biodiversity commitments.
+Could the Minister explain why it is seemingly good enough to call on other nations to restore nature while, at home, we are satisfied with managing its decline?At committee stage on 18 November 2022, Redesdale amended the bill to focus on its nature objectives in light of the Global Biodiversity Framework to be agreed at COP15—for the Parties, including the UK—to halt and reverse nature loss by 2030.
+The revised Ecology Bill proposed a duty on the Secretary of State to reverse the UK's contribution to nature degradation by 2030—boosting species, habitats and ecosystem health against a 2020 baseline—in order to align with Britain's UN biodiversity commitments.